Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Job of a Vet

-4. Most vets work in a small animal practice, though some do work with larger animals like livestock.
+4. Most vets work in a small animal practice, but some work with larger animals like livestock.

-Just over half of vets only work with small animals.
-Likely, most of these vets are in major cities, where larger animals aren’t found.
+Just over half of the vets in Australia only work with small animals.
 Only 6% work with larger animals exclusively, usually as an employee of a larger farm.
 Around 16% of veterinarians work with both large and small animals.
 These vets likely live somewhere rural and run their own practice.

 man comforting a horse in stable